mltlachac/IEEEBHI2019/README.md

 1. pDF.csv contains the text feature dataset.
 2. phq.csv contains the PHQ-9 score labels.

 See repository https://github.com/mltlachac/IEEEjBHI2020 for information about sent text message and tweet data.
-For more information about this research, visit https://emutivo.wpi.edu/.
+More information about our depression screening research is available at https://emutivo.wpi.edu/

 If you use either the code or the data, cite: